-Try using this dip in place of hummus in my Sheet Pan Gnocchi, Tofu & Veggies with Creamy Hummus Dressing.
+Try using this dip in place of hummus in my Easy Arugula Chickpea Quinoa Salad with 3-Ingredient Hummus Dressing.
 Or double down on protein and serve it with my 5-ingredient Lemon Basil Chickpea Patties.

 - Red lentils are a nutrition powerhouse.
 These tiny gems are packed with protein, iron, and fiber.
 Plus, they take just 15 minutes to cook.
 (Read my Vegan Protein Guide with Recipes for more high-protein plant-based foods.)

 - Tahini is made from roasted and ground sesame seeds.
 I use Seed + Mill, and Soom brands.
 They are made with 100% sesame seeds with no added ingredients.